Rikke Munck Petersen

 Rikke is member of the IGN Study Board, part of the research groups 'Landscape Architecture and Urbanism' and 'Spatial Change and Planning' and in thd organizing group for the Copenhagen Landscape Lectures series.

-The Danish Art Foundation has funded the project 'Drone Aesthetic Experience and Co-creation - a preproject' exploring multisensorial engaged methods needed in the work with larger landscape transformations regarding climate adaptation and its affects.
-Starts in 2020
+I am project leader of the project 'Drone Aesthetic Experience and Co-creation - a preproject' funded by The Danish Art Foundation.
+It explores the multisensorial and experiential capacities imbedded in drone filming needed in the work with larger landscape transformations regarding climate adaptation and its affects.
+Starts in 2020: See Art Foundation funding here: tildelinger

 Rikke has been teaching in Architectural schools since 2000.
 From 2012 at UCPH-IGN she has as course responsible initiated, planned and conducted design studio teaching at bachelor and master level and supervised bachelor, master thesis students and PhD-students.
 She is engaged as co-teacher in currently in the master course Theory & Methods in Landscape Architecture .
 Her current courses as course responsible are: